rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 the son of Enos, the son of Seth, the son of Adam, the son of God. ^0338

 And Jesus, full of the Holy Spirit, returned from the Jordan and was led by the Spirit in the wilderness ^0401

 for forty days, being tempted by the devil.
 And he ate nothing during those days.
 And when they were ended, he was hungry. ^0402

 The devil said to him, If you are the Son of God, command this stone to become bread. ^0403

-And Jesus answered him, It is written, Man shall not live by bread alone. ^0404
+And Jesus answered him, It is written, 'Man shall not live by bread alone.' ^0404

 And the devil took him up and showed him all the kingdoms of the world in a moment of time, ^0405